open-autonomy/escort/diagram/EscortActivation.md

 ```

 > [!TIP]
 > The 2-step activation confirmation helps the system avoid unnecessary retries and allows for better transparency to be provided to the user.
-Accept allows the AV to respond to the request immediately, even if it cannot adhere to the request immediately.
-Activate is used to confirm when the request is being adhered to.
+Status Pending allows the AV to respond to the request immediately, even if it cannot adhere to the request immediately.
+Status Activate is used to confirm when the request is being adhered to.

 ## Escort Activation Rejection
 When an AV cannot adhere to the request defined in the escort definition, the AHS should send a `"Rejected"` status in the `ActivateEscortResponse` message to FMS.
 The FMS will then notify the user accordingly.